 They’re smaller than most livestock guardians in weight, averaging 90 pounds, but they have long legs and can reach up to an average of 28 inches at the shoulder.

-Unlike some livestock guardians that are best suited for larger animals, the Maremma Sheepdog has no problem with smaller livestock like ducks and chickens.
+Unlike some livestock guardians best suited for larger animals, the Maremma Sheepdog has no problem with smaller livestock like ducks and chickens.

 The Karakachan is named after the Karakachans, who were nomadic Greek Shepherds.
 They’re popular in Bulgaria and neighboring regions, and they’re also known as Bulgarian Sheepdogs.

-This breed has a thick, fluffy coat that is primarily white with large spots of varying colors.
-They have small eyes on a wide muzzle, and V-shaped ears.
+This breed has a thick, fluffy, white coat with large spots of varying colors.
+They have small eyes on a broad muzzle and V-shaped ears.

 If you’re looking for a livestock guardian, it will take a lot of training to reach these independent dogs, but their loyal temperament makes the reward worth all the effort.